Disformal Transformations in Scalar-Torsion Gravity: Disformal transformations

 For the scalar field we use a redefinition of the form

 with an invertible function \(f\).
-Finally, we leave the spin connection unchanged, \(\bar{\omega}^a{}_b = \omega^a{}_b\), since any transformation we would apply and which preserves the flatness of the connection could simply be absorbed into a local Lorentz transformation.
+Finally, we leave the spin connection unchanged, \(\bar{\omega}^a{}_b = \omega^a{}_b\), since any transformation we would apply and which preserves the antisymmetry~\eqref{eqn:spinlorentz} and the flatness~\eqref{eqn:spinflat} of the connection could simply be absorbed into a local Lorentz transformation.

 From the transformation laws of the basic quantities introduced above we can now derive the transformations of the dependent terms.
 For the metric we find the transformation

 while the volume form transforms as